hamedkhakzad/SURFACE-Bind/design_optimisation/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------
 ## Run AlphaFold2 assessment of optimised sequences in-silico folding
-*This step predicts the design alone in "single sequence" mode* \
+*This step predicts the design sequence only in "single sequence" mode* \
 *Provided example script: 03_run_af_monomer.sh* \
 *Run on GPU cluster with SLURM managment system*